Menendez brothers eligible for parole after resentencing: "One huge step closer to bringing the boys home"

 Before heading into court on Tuesday, Hochman reiterated the prosecution's stance that they do not believe the brothers should be released at all, just not yet.
 He alleged the Menendez brothers killed their parents in a "methodical way" similar to a "mafia hit."

-Last week, Judge Jesic was set to consider a recusal motion filed by appellate attorney Mark Geragos in April seeking to have Los Angeles County District Attorney Nathan Hochman and his office removed from the case.
+Last week, Judge Jesic was set to consider a recusal motion filed by appellate attorney Mark Geragos in April seeking to have Hochman and his office removed from the case.
 In court documents, Geragos argued that "a conflict of interest would render it likely that the defendants will receive neither a fair hearing nor fair treatment through all related proceedings."

 But Geragos withdrew the request before the hearing on Friday, saying he did not want any more delays in the resentencing process.